eclipse-ibeji/freyja/adapters/service_discovery/file_service_discovery_adapter/README.md

 ## Service Discovery ID Format

 There is no required format for service IDs for this adapter.
 The adapter will use the requested IDs to look up the service from the config.
 If using this adapter as a fallback for other service discovery adapters, it's recommended to use config keys which exactly match the IDs expected by the primary adapter(s).
-The default config for this adapter matches with the format expected by the [Chariott Service Discovery Adapter](../chariott_service_discovery_adapter/README.md).
+The default config for this adapter matches with the format expected by the [gRPC Service Discovery Adapter](../grpc_service_discovery_adapter/README.md).

 ## Configuration